Shengboj0324/Discrete-Fourier-Transform/README.md

 Our test suite validates fundamental mathematical properties that any correct DFT implementation must satisfy:

 **1. Linearity Property**
-We verify that DFT(a·x + b·y) = a·DFT(x) + b·DFT(y), confirming that the transform preserves linear combinations.
-This property is crucial for understanding how the DFT behaves with composite signals.
+DFT(a·x + b·y) = a·DFT(x) + b·DFT(y), confirming that the transform preserves linear combinations.
 **2. Parseval's Theorem**
-We test energy conservation: the total energy in the time domain equals the total energy in the frequency domain (scaled by N).
+Energy conservation: the total energy in the time domain equals the total energy in the frequency domain (scaled by N).
 This fundamental property ensures that the transform preserves signal power.

 **3. Conjugate Symmetry**
-For real-valued input signals, we verify that X[k] = X*[N-k], where * denotes complex conjugation.
+For real-valued input signals, X[k] = X*[N-k], where * denotes complex conjugation.
 This symmetry property is essential for understanding the frequency content of real signals.

 **4. Perfect Reconstruction**
-We test that IDFT(DFT(x)) = x for various signal types, ensuring that our forward and inverse transforms are mathematically consistent.
+Test IDFT(DFT(x)) = x for various signal types, ensuring that our forward and inverse transforms are mathematically consistent.

 ### Signal-Specific Tests